What Are The Properties Of Math

 The zero product property states that if the product of two or more factors is zero, then at least one of the factors must be zero.

 This property is fundamental in solving algebraic equations, particularly quadratic equations and higher-degree polynomials.
-It allows us to find the values of variables that make an equation true.
+Even so, it allows us to find the values of variables that make an equation true.
 Picture a balanced scale.
 If one side weighs zero, then either there's nothing on the other side, or something is canceling it out completely.
 The zero product property is a similar principle.

 7. Properties of Equality